PrototypeZone/ceng317/hardware/pcb/KiCad.md

     6. B_Mask.gbs
     7. Edge_Cuts.gm1
     8. .drl
-14. Upload to /hardware/pcb/ what you changed the name and date to as a zip (StudentName2023-09-24.zip) it should contain the defaults of:
+14. Upload your work in a zip file to your /hardware/pcb/ folder in the PrototypeZone organisation.
+The name of the zip should be in the format of your changed name and date (StudentName2023-09-24.zip) and it should contain the 3 KiCad files you worked on, the combined drill file, and the default Gerber plots as per the following list:
     1. F.Cu
     2. B.Cu
     3. F.Silkscreen